TaylorBisset/TaylorBisset/README.md

 ## 📫 Reach Me
-Connect with me on [Proton Mail](taylorbisset@protonmail.com) or find additional details on my profile page.
+Connect with me from details on my profile page.

 ## Projects